In case you have any questions, we have listed our most frequently asked questions and answers below.

 Order your Vinyl Gloves here.

 Nitrile Gloves are manufactured from a synthetic polymer known as Acrylonitrile-butadiene and are rapidly gaining popularity for their superior strength and resistance to tears and punctures.
-Nitrile gloves also provide excellent resistance to oil, grease and a number of aqueous chemical solutions.
+Nitrile gloves also provide excellent resistance to oil and grease, as well as some aqueous chemical solutions.
 The material offers a comparable feel to Latex gloves but contains none of the proteins known to aggravate sensitivity to Natural Rubber Latex.
 Nitrile gloves are slightly more expensive than Vinyl and Latex gloves, but can last longer due to their superior resilience.
 Subsequently they can often be a more cost-effective option for those who use disposable gloves frequently or in large volumes.
+Our Medical Grade Powder Free Nitrile Gloves is a great performing disposable glove.

 Order your Nitrile Gloves here.

 Latex Gloves are constructed from Natural Rubber Latex.
-The physical properties of the material offer protection from bio hazardous risks whilst superior elasticity and tensile strength provide unsurpassed user comfort and a reasonable resistance to cuts and abrasions.
-They are manufactured from a naturally occurring substance meaning Latex gloves possess greater biodegradability and are kinder to the environment than Vinyl and Nitrile gloves, which are manufactured from man-made synthetic materials.
-Latex gloves are generally cost-effective and our Standard Medical Grade Latex Gloves are available from as low as £2.90 per box of 100!
+The physical properties of the material offer protection from bio-hazardous risks, whilst superior elasticity and tensile strength provide unsurpassed user comfort and a reasonable resistance to cuts and abrasions.
+Being manufactured from a naturally occurring substance, Latex gloves possess greater biodegradability and are kinder to the environment than Vinyl and Nitrile gloves, which are manufactured from man-made synthetic materials.
+Latex gloves are generally cost-effective and our Medical Grade Disposable Latex Gloves offer all the performance benefits of latex at a great value price.

 Order your Latex Gloves here.

 A drawback to using Latex gloves is that some users find themselves allergic to the proteins within the Natural Rubber they are constructed from.
 This can cause itching, peeling, dry skin and on occasions a burning sensation.
-Some of our Latex gloves range, such as Bodyguards New Latex Gloves, have undergone a process called 'Chlorination' - whereby gloves are treated with Chlorine and Water, then neutralised with Ammonia.
+Some of our Latex gloves range have undergone a process called ‘Chlorination’ – whereby gloves are treated with Chlorine and Water, then neutralised with Ammonia.
 This creates a smooth inner surface to the glove by reducing the natural tackiness of the Latex.
 In turn, this reduces protein levels to below the limit of detection.
 Many Latex sensitive users find they can use chlorinated Latex gloves without provoking an adverse reaction.
-If you are unsure or still find you are allergic, Vinyl or Nitrile gloves may be a better choice for you as they contain no latex proteins at all.
+You can view our range of chlorinated gloves here: Chlorinated & Low Protein Latex Gloves.

 Most of our Latex, Vinyl and Nitrile gloves are available in powdered and powder free varieties.
 Powdered gloves are covered with a light dusting of a basic corn starch powder which helps to aid donning of the glove and also helps to absorb perspiration.
 Some users find this to be beneficial and increase comfort during prolonged usage.
 In clinical environments, powder free gloves may be preferable to minimise the risk of cross contamination occurring through natural dispersion of the powder.